-On 20 June 2018 (ex-dividend date) both Participation Class I and Participation Class Z will issue a dividend of 2.15% per participation.
-The amount per participation will be calculated shortly before this date.
-The remaining amount of the net result of the Fund, which is not distributed, will be added to the Net asset attributable to participation holders of the respective participation classes.
+In June 2017, the Fund will distribute a dividend of 2.15% per participation of both Participation Class I and Participation Class Z. The amount per participation will be calculated shortly before the distribution.
+The remaining result for the period, which will not be distributed, will be added to the net asset value of the respective Participation Class.